cppservergit/cppserver-docs/tech-overview.md

 |audit|audit::|Saves audit record, default implementation uses logger module|
 |email|smtp::|A libcurl wrapper for secure SMTP|

-There is fair separation of concerns between these modules, which is good for design, because it helps isolate changes when necessary, let's say there is a bug parsing HTTP request headers, the fix would be isolated to httputils.cpp module implementation, from the build system perspective (Makefile) only this module would require recompilation, and its dependant targets if any.
+There is fair separation of concerns between these modules, which is good for design because it helps isolate changes when necessary, let's say there is a bug parsing HTTP request headers, the fix would be isolated to httputils.cpp module implementation, from the build system perspective (Makefile) only this module would require recompilation, and its dependant targets if any.

 ## Memory management